-The readings for the Twenty-First Sunday in Ordinary Time for Year A remind us that God’s wisdom is not the same as our own wisdom.
+The readings for the 21st Sunday in Ordinary Time Year A remind us that God’s wisdom is not the same as our own wisdom.
 In the first reading we hear that God has the power to remove the mighty from their positions of leadership.
 In the second reading Paul tells us that we cannot know the mind of God, as his wisdom and knowledge are beyond us.
 And in the gospel s that Jesus is the Christ, and Jesus declares that this is a revelation from the Father.

 Resources for the 21st Sunday in Ordinary Time Year A

 On the 21st Sunday in Ordinary Time Year A, the gospel raises a vital question from Jesus: "But who do you say that I am?"
 If we were to introduce Jesus to others, could we?
 How would we define Him?
 This reflection prompts us to ponder our perception of Jesus and our connection with Him.
 It encourages us to consider who Jesus is to us personally, urging us to evaluate our relationship with Him.
 This contemplation emphasizes the significance of understanding and articulating our beliefs about Jesus, ultimately deepening our spiritual connection and enriching our faith journey.